Abhik4004/FocusTimmer-App-/README.md

-Certainly!
-Below is a GitHub README for a "Focus Timer Study Buddy" app built in React Native.
-This README includes emojis for a fun and engaging presentation.

----

 # ⏰ Focus Timer Study Buddy 📚

 Welcome to the **Focus Timer Study Buddy** app!
 This app is designed to help you stay focused and productive during your study sessions by using a timer-based approach.
 Built with React Native, this is our first app and we are excited to share it with you! 🚀